helius-labs/photon/README.md

 # Using your local Postgres database instead of the default in in-memory SQLite db
 cargon run -- --db-urlpostgres://postgres@localhost/postgres

 # Specifying a start slot.
-Default start slot is 0 for localnet and the current slot for devnet/mainnet.
+Defaults to 0 for localnet and current for devnet/mainnet
 cargo run -- --start-slot=123

 # To see more configuration options